Gravitational effects in birefringent quantum electrodynamics

-Quantum effects, however, do feel these non-metricities to first order perturbation theory.
-In quantum field theoretic scattering, they appear already at tree level in Bhabha scattering.
-At one loop, we studied the scattering of an electron in an external magnetic field, where we found a qualitatively new interaction between the electron spin and the external magnetic field.
+The method employed here for general linear electrodynamics, however, applies quite generally: Any diffeomorphism-invariant local matter field action satisfying three elementary causality and energy conditions can be supplemented, by way of the constructive gravitational closure mechanism, with gravitational field equations for the very background geometry they employ.
+If one is then also able to quantize the matter theory and show its renormalizability, it can be used to derive observable effects on any fixed background that solves the derived gravitational field equations.

+Our quantum field theoretical analysis here focused on the phenomenologically most likely situation where the area metric geometry differs only slightly from a metric background and also slowly enough to allow calculate sufficiently localizable quantum effects for the technical fiction of a locally flat area metric for.
+Our proof of the renormalizability of the theory in gauge-invariant fashion to any loop order then showed that, under these circumstances, general linear electrodynamics can be employed as a fundamental theory whose physical parameters are determined by finitely many measurements.

+With respect to scattering amplitudes, we found that area metric perturbations make the differential cross sections of both Bhabha and electron-positron into fermion-antifermion scattering generically dependent on the azimuthal angle $\varphi$ with respect to the center-of-momentum axis.
+For the particular area metric spacetime generated by a gravitating point mass source, however, the amplitudes reduced to the standard QED amplitudes times a radial factor while the said angular dependence completely disappears.
+This illustrates the importance of having a specific prediction for what effects one may expect in a concrete experimental setting.
+Furthermore does the scattering of an electron in an external magnetic field at one loop reveal a qualitatively new interaction~(\ref{potential-correction}) between the electron spin and the external magnetic field.